 Should I wait until there is more information about my right to live and work in the UK before applying for RIBA membership?

-In the immediate term, no changes will occur as a direct result of the vote to leave the EU.
+Until the UK leaves the European Union, no changes will occur as a direct result of the vote to leave the EU.
 UK citizens will maintain the ability to work in the EU and UK employers will be free to employ nationals of any EU member state.

 RIBA is committed to being an inclusive global membership body.
 We are the voice and advocate for our members from over 115 countries around the world.
 We work with government to champion the value that an architect brings and to achieve change to help our members engage with the challenges and opportunities of a changing world – we will continue to do this throughout and after the Brexit debate.